tonalidae/OLS/CONTRIBUTING.md

 _LA-CoNGA Physics_ aims to be inclusive to people **from all walks of life and to all research fields.**
 These intentions must be reflected in the contributions that we make to the project.

 In addition to the CoC, behavior in each LA-CoNGA scenario must respect diversity and promote equity and inclusion, as mentioned in our **[Diversity Plan](diversity_plan.md)**.
-Please familiarize yourself with our [Diversity Plan](diversity_plan.md) that lists the expected behaviours.

 We encourage intentional, inclusive actions from contributors to _LA-CoNGA Physics_.
 Here are a few examples of such actions:

 - Use respectful, gender-neutral and inclusive language (learn more about [inclusive writing](https://www.le.ac.uk/oerresources/ssds/studyskills/page_37.htm), resource by University of Leicester).
 - Aim to include perspectives of researchers from different research backgrounds such as science, humanities and social sciences by not limiting the scope to only scientific domains.